 Check the database to see if the service provider has associated with it NPA-NXX data, LRN data, or subscription versions with status other than old or canceled.
 If so, deny the request.

-Issue a local M-DELETE request for the serviceProv object to/from the NPAC SMS.
-This will attempt to delete the serviceProv object on the NPAC SMS.

-The M-Delete response is received on the NPAC SMS indicating whether the serviceProv object was deleted successfully.

-If the serviceProv object was deleted, issue a local M-DELETE request for the serviceProvNetwork object to/from the NPAC SMS.
+Issue a local request for the serviceProvNetwork object to/from the NPAC SMS.
 This will attempt to delete the serviceProvNetwork object on the NPAC SMS.

-The M-DELETE response is received on the NPAC SMS indicating whether the serviceProvNetwork object was deleted successfully.

 If the serviceProvNetwork object was deleted, the NPAC SMS sends an M-DELETE request for the serviceProvNetwork object to each of the Local SMS(s).

 The Local SMS(s) will respond by sending an M-DELETE response back to the NPAC SMS.